gvendranas/MPS750HiHatMidiController/README.md

 Ring: 5V
 Sleeve: GND.

 Please do the hack at your own risk.
-I am not risponsible for any damage caused to your HW or SW.
+I am not responsible for any damage caused to your HW or SW.